Sweet Potato Biscuits

 I first discovered sweet potato biscuits when I went to this unbelievably great restaurant in New Hampshire, not far from my sister’s house.
-We ordered the biscuits as an appetizer and I was blown away.
+We ordered the biscuits as an appetizer and I was blown away by the flavor.
 I knew, KNEW I had to figure out how to make them.

 I quickly realized I could simply add sweet potatoes to my regular biscuits and then balance the other ingredients appropriately to create a standout recipe.

 So, here it is!
-The crumb is perfect and the texture is soft and dense.
-Plus, I’m happy to say, these sweet potato biscuits are very satisfying plain.
+The crumb is perfect and the texture is soft and tender.
+Plus, I’m happy to say, that these sweet potato biscuits are very satisfying plain.
 But if you do add butter, you’ll serve a biscuit everyone will remember and want for years to come.

 - As with all biscuits, mix sparingly as you don’t want them to be tough.
 I mix the ingredients until just combined and then give the batter 5 more stirs.